-Name or Organisation : Mr and Mrs Stephen He ath 3.
-To which part of the Local Plan does s this representa ation relate?
+3. To which part of the Local Plan does s this represen tation relate?
 Paragraph Policy 47 Proposals Map 4.
 Do you consider the Local Plan is: 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No Please mark as appropriate.
-Please give details of why you cons is unsound or fails to comply with the opossible.
-If you wish to support the legal compliance with the duty to co-operate comments. luty to co-opera te.
-Please be as prosess of the Local Plan ecise as n or its
+Please give details of why you cons is unsound or fails to comply with the copossible.
+If you wish to support the legal compliance with the duty to co-operate comments. duty to co-oper ance or soundr ate.
+Please be as pre- ness of the Local Plan or its